Video: Semitendinosus muscle (3D)

-Functions and anatomy of the semitendinosus muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the semitendinosus muscle shown with 3D model animation.

 Hey everyone!
 It's Nicole from Kenhub, and in this tutorial, we're going to be looking at the functions of the semitendinosus muscle which is this muscle you can see here isolated on the screen.